 Sheffield academics host exhibition to tackle taboo of early-life loss

-Academics from the University of Sheffield, are this week, (5-14 December) hosting an exhibition in the city to challenge taboos surrounding still birth, miscarriage and sudden infant death syndrome.
+Academics from the University of Sheffield this week launched an exhibition in the city to challenge taboos surrounding still birth, miscarriage and sudden infant death syndrome.

 According to stillbirth and neonatal death charity, Sands, 15 babies a day are stillborn or die within four weeks of birth in the UK.
 After decades of stagnation, the UK’s stillbirth rate is starting to fall.
 However it remains higher than other comparable countries and much more can and should be done.
 In 2015, one in every 370 babies born in the UK died in the first four weeks of life and in around one in three stillbirths the exact reason for the baby’s death is unclear and the death is described as ‘unexplained’.

-Inspired by a research project, ‘Start of’ or ‘End of’ life led by the University of Sheffield and supported by the Economic Research Council, the exhibition examines professional and parental encounters with death at the very beginning of life.
+Inspired by a research project, '‘End of’ or 'Start of' life' led by the University of Sheffield and supported by the Economic and Social Research Council (ESRC), the exhibition examines professional and parental encounters with death at the very beginning of life.

-Dr Kate Reed, Reader in Medical Sociology at the University of Sheffield said: “The death of a child is something most people can’t begin to comprehend, however here in the UK it is sadly more common than we think.
+Dr Kate Reed, Reader in Medical Sociology in the Department of Sociological Studies, said: “The death of a child is something most people can’t begin to comprehend, however here in the UK it is sadly more common than we think.
 However, people don’t like talking about early-life loss, it’s a subject that many are unsure how to approach.
 We hope this exhibition in Sheffield will challenge this view, as it is often something that parents actually really benefit from talking about.